ibm-cloud-docs/openshift/openshift_loadbalancer_qs.md

 Quickly expose your app to the Internet by creating a layer 4 load balancer.
 {: shortdesc}

 First time setting up a load balancer?
-Check out [Setting up basic load balancing with an NLB 1.0](/docs/openshift?topic=openshift-loadbalancer) for prerequisite steps and more details.
+Check out [Classic: Setting up basic load balancing with an NLB 1.0](/docs/openshift?topic=openshift-loadbalancer) or [VPC: Exposing apps with VPC load balancers](/docs/openshift?topic=openshift-vpc-lbaas) for prerequisite steps and more details.
 Come back to these quick start steps for a brief refresher the next time you set up a load balancer.
 {: tip}

+## Exposing an app by using an NLB in a classic cluster
+{: #lb_qs_classic}

 1. Expose your app by creating a version 1.0 network load balancer (NLB 1.0).
   ```